mlangc/mlangc.github.io/docs/_posts/2025-06-07-what-the-hell-is-get-opaque.markdown

 a reference with `getOpaque` that has been published with `setOpaque` does not establish a happens-before-relationship.
 This means that the thread reading the object reference with `getOpaque` might see a partially constructed object.

-Having said that, let's talk about valid use cases, where opaque mode can be safely used instead of volatile mode.
+Having said that, let's talk about valid use cases, where opaque mode can be safely used instead of volatile.

 #### Broadcasting a Stop Signal
 Let's assume that you have one or more worker threads running code like